- slide 1 of 7

 Example: Paula habrá sabido nada de él.
 Paula must have known nothing about him.

-The chart below shows the future perfect conjugation:
+The chart to the right shows the future perfect conjugation:

 The Conditional Perfect